CPenglab/scPsyDrug/README.md

 For optimal performance, run this software on a high-memory server.

 Using the demo as an example.
+You can run the pipeline using your own sc/snRNA-seq data, provided it follows the same format as in demo.rda.
 1. Prepare Input data
 ```
 #load data